 On the day

 I was really looking forward to the surgery and was so hopeful of a positive outcome that I hadn’t felt nervous at all.
 But, just moments before surgery began, I realised I hadn’t asked if I’d feel anything, such as pressure on my eyes which did make me wonder if I’d have any discomfort.
-Allon told me I wouldn’t feel a thing and I didn’t!
+My surgeon, Allon, told me I wouldn’t feel a thing and I didn’t!
 When I lay down on the table for surgery, I felt very, very relaxed immediately.

 I am delighted to say that my cataract surgery went very well indeed.
 Allon very thoughtfully called me the day after surgery to check how I was and I was happy to report I was very well and that my eyes felt fine.
 I did have a very slight blurring of vision for a day, but even with that I could still see better than I had been able to before the surgery.